 Pussy Riot is a Russian feminist protest punk rock and performance art group based in Moscow.
 Organized in August 2011, it has had a variable membership of about 11 women ranging in age from about 20 to 33 (as of 2012).

-The group’s musical themes included feminism, LGBT rights, opposition to Russian President Vladimir Putin and his policies.
+The group’s musical themes included feminism, LGBT rights, and opposition to Russian President Vladimir Putin and his policies.

 READ MORE – 15 Best Jazz Artists You Probably Don’t Know